cidgoh/DataHarmonizer/README.md

 ## Select Template

 The default template loaded is the "CanCOGeN Covid-19" template.
-To change the spreadsheet template, select the white text box to the right of **Template**, it always contains the name of template currently active, or navigated to **File** followed by **Change Template**.
+To change the spreadsheet template, select the white text box to the right of **Template**, it always contains the name of the template currently active, or navigated to **File** followed by **Change Template**.
 An in-app window will appear that allows you to select from the available templates in the drop-down menu.
 After selecting the desired template, click **Open** to activate the template.

 ![change template](./images/changeTemplate.gif)